Time Tracking for Jira · Runs on Forge

 A week moves through four states:

-- Submitted — you clicked Submit.
-Editing is locked and the week appears in your approver’s queue.
+- Submitted — locked, and waiting in your approver’s queue.

-- Approved — your approver accepted it.
+- Approved — accepted by your approver.
 Locked.

-- Rejected — your approver sent it back with a comment.
-The week reopens for editing; fix it and resubmit.
+- Rejected — sent back with a comment; reopens for editing so you can fix and resubmit.

 A status banner at the top of the grid always shows where the week stands.